Danziger/gmzcodes/README.md

 ### Other Features

 - Rebuild nav so that actions are just icons at the bottom of the screen and move settings to their own page.

+- Add an anchor to quickly launch / access the focus mode.

 - Add gimmicky sounds to some clicks: paint splash sound (color), recycle bin sound to clear...